GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: GM-PHD Search and Tracking Algorithm

 The update of predicted components has two parts: components with the \emph{no detection} event (lines 1-10 of Algorithm~\ref{alg:rbe}); and components compared with all measurements observed in the corresponding time step (lines 11-13 of Algorithm~\ref{alg:rbe}).
 The \emph{no detection} event reflects the possibility of target lost by not assigning any measurements to each component.
 Thus, the computation complexity for the update is $\Theta(|X||Z+1|)$.
 We incorporate a limited FOV sensor in the update equations.
 Specifically, we show how to compute the probability of detection (\ie, $p_D$) that explicitly considers the limited FOV of the robot.

-Without loss of generality, we assume that the robot has a circular FOV with a radius of $r$ and centered at $\mathbf{y}=(y_x, y_y)$.
+Without loss of generality, we assume that the robot has a circular FOV with a radius of $r$ and centered \changed{at a 2D robot state $\mathbf{y}=(y_x, y_y)$, ignoring the altitude of the robot, whose domain is the same as that of component}.
 We define two events: $\mathcal{F}$ denotes an event of a target inside the FOV; and $\mathcal{D}$ is an event for a target being detected by the robot.
 The probability of detection is:

 where $p(\mathcal{D}|\mathcal{F})$ is a probability of a target being detected given that it is inside the FOV of the robot, which characterizes the performance of sensor~\cite{vo2006gaussian}.
-For example, in case of the radar sensor, $p(\mathcal{D}|\mathcal{F})$ corresponds to the probability of having a radar intensity that is above a certain detection threshold when a target exists~\cite{mahler2007statistical}. $p(\mathcal{F})$ is a probability of having a target inside the FOV and is given by:
+For example, in case of the radar sensor, $p(\mathcal{D}|\mathcal{F})$ corresponds to the probability of having a radar intensity that is above a certain detection threshold when a target exists~\cite{mahler2007statistical}. \changed{$p(\mathcal{D}|\mathcal{F})$ can be determined experimentally through a calibration procedure or the manufacturer's datasheet. }